 Regardless of whether the allegation(s) is proven, USEF will support the complainant(s) and his or her right to express concerns in good faith.
-USEF will not encourage, allow, or tolerate attempts from any individual to retaliate, punish, or in any way harm any individual(s) who reports a concern in good faith.
+USEF will not encourage, allow, or tolerate attempts from any individual to retaliate, punish, or in any way harm any individual(s) who reports a concern in good faith or otherwise participates in an investigation (eg., witness).
 Such actions against a complainant may be grounds for disciplinary action.